Shameel123/Understanding-Holy-Quran/Notes/17. Surah Al-Isra/Ruku 06/README.md

     - This has been called a cursed tree because it is not given to people to eat as a mercy from Allah but as a symbol of His curse so that the accursed people should eat it and get more sore, for this will, so to speak, burn in their bellies like the boiling water.
 - `but as a trial for people.`
 - `We go about warning them, but each warning leads them to greater transgression.`

+- Tahfim-ul-Quran:
+  - That is, We showed you such things during the Miraj so that they should have the first hand knowledge of the reality from a truthful and honest man like you and be warned by it to the right way.
+  - They, however, began to make fun of you, though We had already warned them through you that their evil ways would force them to eat of the Az-zaqqum.
+  - Instead of this they began to scoff at you, saying, just consider the logic of this man.
+On the one hand, he says that there is an awful fire burning in Hell and, on the other, he says that trees are growing in it.